KoelLabs/koellabs.com/DEVELOPMENT.md

    - [Docker Desktop for Windows](https://docs.docker.com/docker-for-windows/install/) or `choco install docker-desktop` with [Chocolatey](https://chocolatey.org/)
    - [Docker Engine for Linux](https://docs.docker.com/engine/install/) or `sudo apt install docker.io` with APT on Ubuntu
 2. Duplicate the `.env.example` file and rename it to `.env.local` with `cp .env.example .env.local`.
-   - Comment out `DEV_LOGIN` and add your `FIREBASE_SERVICE_ACCOUNT` to enable authentication checks (login with Google etc.).
-You can leave in the `DEV_LOGIN` for offline development and other cases where you can't connect to the Firebase Auth server.
 3. Duplicate the `server/.env.example` file and rename it to `server/.env` with `cp server/.env.example server/.env`.
    - You can find your `HF_TOKEN` on your [Settings Page](https://huggingface.co/settings/tokens).
 It just needs read access to `gated repos`.
 4. Run the application